-Here are few additional tips that can help you:2
+Here are a few additional tips that can help you:2

-- If a given candidate term is miss-spelled, as long as it is understandable, mark it similar to other terms; otherwise, it is marked as an invalid term.
-For instance word sense disamnbiguation is not spelled correctly but it may still be identifiable as a valid technology term word sense disambiguation. - ➡ Ignore morphological/term variations.
-For example, in computational linguistics both of the terms word sense disambiguator and word sense disambiguation are valid technology terms.
-However, while the term part-of-speech tagger is a technology term, the term part-of-speech tag is just a term. - ➡ If an abbreviations is so common that it is meaningful out of the context, e.g. tf-idf, then annotate it using the given guideline above.
-Otherwise, annotate it as an invalid term. - We strongly suggest you to use the concordance view of candidate terms using the Sketch Engine Corpus Query System available at https://the. sketchengine.co.uk/bonito/run.cgi/first_form?corpname=preloaded/ aclarc_1.
-Alternaticvely, I can provide you with a desktop application.
-Also, you are allowed to use web search.Search for the given candidate term in e.g. Google Scholar and look into the returned list of results in order to make your final decision.
+- •• If a given candidate term is misspelt (e.g. miss-spelled!), as long as it is understandable, mark it similar to other terms; otherwise, it is marked as an invalid term.
+For instance, word sense disamnbiguation is not spelt correctly, but it may still be identifiable as the valid technology term word sense disambiguation. - •• Ignore morphological/term variations.
+For example, in computational linguistics both word sense disambiguator and word sense disambiguation are valid technology terms.
+However, while the term part-of-speech tagger is a technology term, the term part-of-speech tag is just a term. - If an abbreviation is so common that it is meaningful out of the context, e.g. tf-idf, then annotate it using the guideline given above.
+Otherwise, annotate it as an invalid term. - We strongly recommend use of the concordance view of candidate terms using the Sketch Engine Corpus Query System available at https://the.sketchengine.co.uk/bonito/run.cgi/first_form?corpname=preloaded/aclarc_1.
+Alternatively, we can provide you with a desktop application.
+Also, you are allowed to use a web search for the given candidate term in, for example, Google Scholar and use the returned list of results in order to make your final decision.

-$^{^2\}mathrm{Please}$ feel free to discuss or challenge any of the given suggestions.
+2Please feel free to discuss or challenge any of the given suggestions.

-Figure 1: Example of a mind map: black nodes represent technologies while green nodes show other terms.
+Figure 1: Example of a mind-map: black nodes represent technologies, while green nodes show other terms.

-➡ We specifically ask the annotator to bear in mind that although a term may be a valid technical term in a domain of expertise, it may not be a valid technology term.
-For example, in the domain of natural language processing, "language resource" or "WordNet" are valid technical term.
+▶ We specifically ask the annotator to bear in mind that although a term may be a valid technical term in a domain of expertise, it may not be a valid technology term.
+For example, in the domain of natural language processing, "language resource" and "WordNet" are valid technical terms.
 However, they are not technology terms.
 These terms do not refer to a process or method that can be used to address a problem.
 Those terms that signify linguistic entities are perhaps more obvious examples; for instance, clitic, suffix, prefix, part-of-speech and syntax are valid terms in the domain, however, they are not technology terms.
-As a rule of thumb, read the term following by the words technology, method, algorithm, etc. and see if that term makes sense to you. down vote
+As a rule of thumb, read the term followed by the words technology, method, or algorithm, etc. and see if that term makes sense to you.